Biden's vaccine rules to set off barrage of legal challenges

 For example — with the growing number of fully remote businesses and workers — if the rules are written to include people who don't have workplace exposure, “there certainly is room for an issue there," said Erika Todd, an employment attorney with Sullivan & Worcester in Boston.

-Charles Craver, a labor and employment law professor at George Washington University, said that legally the mandate presented a “close question."
+Charles Craver, a labor and employment law professor at George Washington University, said the mandate presented a “close question" legally.
 But he said the Biden administration did have a legitimate argument that such a requirement was necessary for employers to protect the safety of workers, customers and members of the public.

+The thornier question, though, is how employers — and courts — will sort through requests for accommodations for employees on religious or other grounds.

 “I would not be a betting person if this went up before the Supreme Court,” Craver said.
 “I could even picture the court divided 5-4, and I wouldn’t bet which way it would go.”